Blog

 WHY GI STRIP IS REQUIRED FOR EARTHING

-GI (Galvanized Iron) strips are commonly used for earthing purposes due to several important reasons:
+Many use GI (Galvanized Iron) strips for earthing purposes due to several important reasons.

 Electrical Conductivity: